All comparisonsEmail / Inbox tools

 FAQs

-Missive allows teammates to leave internal comments, assign conversations, and coordinate replies inside the same email thread.
+No. Missive beats Fastmail because Missive handles the winning email mechanism more directly, while Fastmail loses once teammates cannot leave internal comments and coordinate replies inside the same email thread.